 3. Entropy working in your favor - FOR ONCE.

-Yet there's this nagging feeling - What I want to do, people won't pay me for, and what they'll pay me for I really don't want to do.
-But that's still a few years away...
+Yet there's this nagging feeling - What I really, secretly want to do, people probably won't pay me for, and what they'll probably pay me for, I really don't want to do....